emqx/emqx-exporter/README.md

 # EMQX Exporter
-Prometheus exporter for EMQX cluster metrics exposed.
+The `emqx-exporter` is designed to expose partial metrics that doesn't include in the EMQX prometheus API.
+It adapted to EMQX 4.x and EMQX 5.X, both open-source and enterprise.

 ![Dashboard](./docs/_assets/EMQX-Dashboards.png)

 ## Installation and Usage
 The `emqx-exporter` listens on HTTP port 8085 by default.
 See the `--help` output for more options.

-### API Secret
+### Preparation
-The `emqx-exporter` is designed to expose partial metrics that doesn't include in the EMQX prometheus API.
 It requires access to the EMQX dashboard API with basic auth, so you need to sign in dashboard to create an API secret, then pass the API key and secret to startup argument as username and password.